microsoft/greenlands/Docs/AgentToolkit/Agent-Development.md

 battery of tests used for integration tests of the Agent Toolkit and the agents defined in `examples/tutorial/agents` and `examples/tutorial/environments`.

-* Manual remote tests, where you connect your agent to the Plaiground Minecraft server through EventHub and can play against your agent in real games.
+* Manual remote tests, where you connect your agent to the Greenlands Minecraft server through EventHub and can play against your agent in real games.
 In the current implementation, there are no automatic checks for this instance, you'll need to manually review the logs to ensure the system works as expected.